 If you don’t like the default view you can switch styles or create your own.
 Yes, you can even take my black text on white and reverse it.

-The last feature I appreciate is print as it corrects a problem on this site and others.
-I don’t have a template that is print-friendly.
+The last feature I appreciate is print as it corrects a problem on many websites, which is a print-friendly version.
 This tool works around that problem by stripping out the stuff I wouldn’t want.
 The only drawback I saw is if I highlighted text, it wouldn’t appear in the printed version.